 INTRODUCTION

-Timely warning of impending natural and environmental disasters, accurate climate prediction and detailed understanding of the status of global water resources: these are all critically important everyday issues for the global community.
-The National Meteorological Services around the world are responsible for providing this information, which is required for the protection of the environment, economic development (transport, energy, agriculture, etc.) and the safety of life and property.
+Timely warning of natural and environmental disasters, accurate climate prediction and a detailed understanding, conservation and efficient management of scarce resources such as biomass, biosphere, mineral resources, water, and energy are essential requirements for sustainable economic development.
+Information about climate, climate change, weather, cryosphere, precipitation, pollution or disasters is a critically important everyday issue for the global community.
+Monitoring activities provide this information, which is required for the daily weather forecast and prediction, studies of climate change, for the protection of the environment, for economic development (transport, energy, agriculture, building construction, urban development, deployment of utilities, agriculture, security) and for safety of life and property.
+Earth observations are also used to obtain pertinent data regarding natural resources, this being particularly crucial for developing countries.
+It is important not to forget that this information is either based on measurements from, or gathered, provided and distributed by radiocommunication systems.
+Radio systems are fundamental to monitoring the climate and helping countries to mitigate and adapt to the effects of climate change and in addressing its major challenges.
+Any radio system that uses radio spectrum for its operation uses a limited, scarce resource.
+Availability of radio frequency bands free from harmful interference is a requirement for development all Earth observation systems.

-Radio frequencies represent scarce and key resources used by National Meteorological Services to measure and collect the observation data upon which analyses and predictions, including warnings, are based or processed, and to disseminate this information to governments, policy makers, disaster management organisations, commercial interests and the general public.

-On a more general basis, the utmost importance of radio frequencies for all Earth Observation activities is also to be stressed, in particular with regards to the global warming and climate change activities.

-The systems that are used to obtain and disseminate this information require reliable access to radio frequencies ranging from few kHz to several hundred GHz and make use of a variety of radio technologies, such as radiocommunication (e.g. for radiosondes or satellites), radars (precipitation and windprofilers) and radio-based detection (e.g. passive satellite remote sensing or lightning detection).
+The systems that are used to obtain and disseminate this information require reliable access to radio frequencies ranging from few kHz to several hundred GHz and make use of a variety of radio technologies, such as radiocommunication (e.g. for radiosondes or satellites), weather radars (precipitation and wind profilers, as well as active sensors used in space) and space- and surface-based radio-based detection (e.g. passive satellite remote sensing or lightning detection).

-Radio frequencies therefore represent a scarce and key resource to the meteorological community.

 It should be understood that these radio-frequency applications are inter-related and help to comprise a global meteorological system and that the lack of any of this system’s radio components, whether related to observation or to data dissemination, can put the whole meteorological process at risk.

 It is also emphasised that systems using these frequencies have a crucial role in detecting, warning and forecasting weather, water and climate related disasters.
 Since these disasters represent more than 90% of natural disasters, these systems are essential components of all-hazards emergency and disasters early-warning and mitigation systems.

 The development of new, mass-market and added-value radio applications is putting increasing pressure on the frequency bands used for meteorological purposes.
 This presents the potential risk of limiting meteorological applications in future.
-At particular risk is passive satellite sensing which involves the measurement of very low-levels of naturally emitted radiation in a number of radio frequency bands.
+At particular risk is satellite passive remote sensing which involves the measurement of very low levels of naturally emitted radiation in a number of radio frequency bands.
 These bands are sensitive to more than one geophysical variable and therefore must be used together to derive a number of different quantities.
 The radio frequencies required to do this are determined by fundamental physics and are unalterable.
 Continuity of observations using these bands is also essential to the monitoring and assessment of climate change.

-Meteorological users of the spectrum must remain vigilant and increasingly address issues concerning sharing of the spectrum with other radio-communications services.
-In recognition of the prime importance of the specific radiocommunication services for meteorological and related environmental activities required for the safety of life and property, the protection of the environment, climate change studies and scientific research, the World Meteorological Organisation (WMO) Resolution 4 (Cg-XV) appeals to the International Telecommunication Union (ITU) and its Member Administrations:
+Meteorological users of the spectrum must remain vigilant and increasingly address issues concerning sharing of the spectrum with other radiocommunication services.
+In recognition of the prime importance of the specific radiocommunication services for meteorological and related environmental activities required for the safety of life and property, the protection of the environment, climate change studies and scientific research, the World Meteorological Organisation (WMO) Resolution 29 (Cg-17) appeals to the International Telecommunication Union (ITU) and its Member Administrations: